-We have audited the accompanying consolidated financial statements of the LSU Foundation ("the Foundation") which comprise the consolidated statements of financial position as of June 30, 2022 and 2021, the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of LSU Foundation (the "Foundation"), which comprise the consolidated statement of financial position as of June 30, 2023, the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the LSU Foundation as of June 30, 2022 and 2021, and the results of its consolidated activities and changes in net assets and its consolidated cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of LSU Foundation as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.